GeminiLab/enumerable/README.md

 > Enumerate all possible values of a type.

-See the [documentation](https://docs.rs/enumerable) for more information.

 See the [examples](./examples) for more examples and a guide on how to use the crate.

+See the [documentation](https://docs.rs/enumerable) for detailed information on the crate.

 ## TL;DR